zaqifathis/BIMserver-doc/Get-Started-Quick-Guide.md

 There are a few third party GUI available.
 Some are commercial products that you have to purchase a licence for, but there are a few that are free to try or shared freely by others.
 An open source example is http://test.bimvie.ws being developed by [Bimview.ws](http://www.bimvie.ws/).

 **Note:** To use test.bimvie.ws, BIMserver must be running.
-Also, you need to specify the BIMserver's URL, i.e. http://localhost:8080 (or another port that you specified during setup).
+Also, you need to specify the BIMserver's URL, i.e. http://localhost:[port]

+**Checkin an IFC model**

+1. Use http://localhost:[port]/admin/console.html and run the Checkin API to checkin a model, or
+2. Use a GUI such as http://test.bimvie.ws to checkin a model

+**View the model**

+Once a model is in the BIMserver, you can use http://test.bimsurfer.org/ to view the model.

 ### **Use BIMserver in your application**